chrisns/talks/ProactiveClusterAutoscalingInKubernetes.md

 # Requests & Scheduler <!--fit-->

 <!--
-You've a number of ways to influence the filter and score -->
+but how does the scheduler know how much memory and cpu a pod uses?
+It does not… -->

 ---

 ![bg contain](images/ProactiveClusterAutoscalingInKubernetes/1-1195.svg)

 <!--
-but lets look at requests and limits
+you need to spoon feed this with requests and limits -->

--->

 ---